 Here are some tips to help you engage your feet better:

-- Raise your heels, drive your toes down and your heels up toward the wall.
+Raise your heels, drive your toes down, and your heels up toward the wall.
 The calf should be flexed, and pressure should be felt in the toes.
-This will load up your feet and keep the maximum amount of weight on your toes instead of your hands.
+This will load up your feet and keep the maximum weight on your toes instead of your hands.

-- During training climb with soft, supple, slightly downturned shoes so that your feet can get strong.
+During training, climb with soft, supple, slightly downturned shoes to strengthen your feet.
 Toeing down is more difficult is a soft shoe.
 This is where a minimal slipper comes in handy.
 This is a skill that must be trained just like any other.
-At first, it will hurt and at times seem like you are working harder than you need but be patient.
+At first, it will hurt and sometimes seem like you are working harder than you need, but be patient.

-- Practice perfect.
-Be your own critic, if you think you could have had better technique on a move, do it again perfectly.
+Practice perfect.
+Be your own critic.
+If you could have had better technique on a move, do it again perfectly.
 Just because you can climb a boulder problem with bad footwork doesn’t mean you should.
 See how much weight you can keep on your toes while climbing.

-- Think of your hands as feet.
+Think of your hands as feet.
 Pull with your toes instead of pushing.
-This visual really helps.
+This visual helps.

 Here are two drills to help you train these skills: